chef/supermarket/README.md

 * **Pull Request [Response Time Maximum](https://github.com/chef/chef-oss-practices/blob/master/repo-management/repo-states.md):** 14 days

 The code is designed to be easy for others to contribute to.
-To that end, the goal of this README is to introduce you to the project and get you up and running.
+To that end, the goal of this README is to introduce you to the project and get you up andrunning.
 More information about Supermarket can be found in [the wiki](https://github.com/chef/supermarket/wiki).
 You can [follow along with the project development in waffle.io](https://waffle.io/chef/supermarket).